 Industry Studies Association Awards Join us Friday June 2nd at the Awards Ceremony as we recognize all awardees Conference Best Paper in the Innovation and Entrepreneurship Research Stream Award WINNING PAPER "Environmental Transparency and Value Appropriation from Innovation: Evidence from US Hydraulic Fracturing 2000-2020", by Shirley Tang RUNNER-UP "How Does Transparency Impact Technological Novelty?
-Evidence from Large Pharmaceutical Firms", by Hanu Tyagi Dissertation Award WINNER Jungkyu Suh, Duke University, "Science, Startups, and Innovation in the Laser Industry" RUNNER-UP Ying Li, University of Illinois Urbana-Champaign, "Technology, Local Communities, and Market Evolution: The Rise, Fall, and Perseverance of the American Movie Theater Industry, 1896-2020" Emerging Scholar in Innovation and Entrepreneurship Award This award recognizes an early or mid-career industry studies scholar conducting exceptional research in the area of innovation and entrepreneurship.
+Evidence from Large Pharmaceutical Firms", by Hanu Tyagi Dissertation Award WINNER Jungkyu Suh, Ph.D.
+Duke University, "Science, Startups, and Innovation in the Laser Industry" RUNNER-UP Ying Li, Ph.D.
+University of Illinois Urbana-Champaign, "Technology, Local Communities, and Market Evolution: The Rise, Fall, and Perseverance of the American Movie Theater Industry, 1896-2020" Emerging Scholar in Innovation and Entrepreneurship Award This award recognizes an early or mid-career industry studies scholar conducting exceptional research in the area of innovation and entrepreneurship.
 The award winner demonstrates significant personal investment in understanding the markets, firms, and institutions of an industry and frequently involves the integration of director observation through field based research with appropriate theory and analysis.
-WINNER Florence Honoré (Wisconsin School of Business) "Her work focuses on who becomes an entrepreneur and how prior work experiences affect start-up outcomes"
+WINNER Florence Honoré, Assistant Professor, Management and Human Resources, Wisconsin School of Business

 Industry Studies Association Awards Join us Friday, June 2nd at the Awards Ceremony as we recognize all awardees Giarratani Rising Star Award This award recognizes junior scholars who have made a significant contribution to the paper they submit for the Giarratani Rising Star award and must not have been accepted for publication at the time of submission and the junior scholar must not be more than six years post Ph.D.
-WINNER "The Emergence of Organizational Culture in Technology-Based Startups", by Christopher Law RUNNER-UP "Improving Smallholder Farm Productivity and Addressing Poverty Through Disseminating Operational Practices: Are "Good" Agricultural Practices Good Enough?", by Cranbeck Ucel Ralph Gomory Best Industry Studies Paper Award WINNING PAPER (Tie) "Emancipatory Technology and Developing-World Supply Chains: A Case Study of African Women Gemstone Miners.", by George, Jordana, Whitten, Dwayne, Metters, Richard, & Abbey, James.
-(2022), Journal of Operations Management, 68(6-7), 619-648.
+WINNER "The Emergence of Organizational Culture in Technology-Based Startups", by Christopher Law RUNNER-UP "Improving Smallholder Farm Productivity and Addressing Poverty Through Disseminating Operational Practices: Are "Good" Agricultural Practices Good Enough?", by Canberk Ucel Ralph Gomory Best Industry Studies Paper Award WINNING PAPER (Tie) "Emancipatory Technology and Developing-World Supply Chains: A Case Study of African Women Gemstone Miners.", by Jordana George, Dwayne Whitten, Richard Metters, & James Abbey (2022), Journal of Operations Management, 68(6-7), 619-648.
 "The Perils of Laundering Control through Customers: A Study of Control and Resistance in the Ride-hail Industry.", by Michael D. Maffie (2022), ILR Review, 75(2), 348-372.
-RUNNER-UP "Pre-Entry Experience, Post-Entry Adaptations, and Internationalization in the African Mobile Telecommunications Industry.", by Jahanbakht, Mohammad, Mostafa, Romel, & Veloso, Francisco (2022), Organization Science, 33(3), 969-990.
+RUNNER-UP "Pre-Entry Experience, Post-Entry Adaptations, and Internationalization in the African Mobile Telecommunications Industry.", by Mohammad Jahanbakht, Romel Mostafa, & Francisco Veloso (2022), Organization Science, 33(3), 969-990.
 Thank you to all who served on an award selection committee!